Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How much do houses cost in the suburbs in Tanzania as of 2026?

-The most popular suburbs for house buyers in Tanzania include Mbezi, Tegeta, Kimara, Sinza, Kigamboni, and Kawe, which offer a balance of affordability, growing infrastructure, and reasonable access to the city center.
+The most popular suburbs for house buyers in Dar es Salaam as of early 2026 are Mbezi, Tegeta, Kimara, Sinza, Kigamboni, and Kawe, where you find the densest supply of comparable family homes and the broadest range of price options.

 What areas in Tanzania are improving and still affordable as of 2026?

-As of early 2026, the top improving yet still affordable areas for house buyers in Tanzania include Kigamboni, the Tegeta-Bunju corridor, and select pockets of Mbezi and Kimara in Dar es Salaam.
+As of early 2026, the top improving-yet-affordable areas for house buyers in Tanzania are Kigamboni, the Tegeta-Bunju corridor, and pockets of Mbezi and Kimara in Dar es Salaam, all of which have seen noticeable infrastructure upgrades without the price jumps you find in prime coastal neighborhoods.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Tanzania.